Mary Catherine Rowsell: Work

-Rowsell's first book was published in her mid twenties.
-This was a collection of forty fairy tales translated from German.
-No author's name was given in the advertisements, but reviews gave the author as M. C. R. The initial edition of the book was well received, and another edition was issued for the Christmas Gift Book Market.
-In advertising the Christmas edition, the publisher's quoted the press reviews of the first edition:
+Rowsell's first book was published in her mid twenties, under her initials, "M. C. R.".
+This was a translation of Rosalie Koch's collection of forty fairy tales, Rübezahl: Berggeist im Riesengebirge ('Rübezahl: Mountain Spirit in the Giant Mountains'; 1845).
+The first edition of the book was well received, and another edition was issued for the Christmas gift-book market.
+In advertising the Christmas edition, the publishers quoted the press reviews of the first edition: